makerspacelt/pcb-mill/timeline.md

  Anyway, still failing to home and use swithces properly. https://github.com/gnea/grbl/issues/788 Though did calibrate steps.
 And solenoid seems to work fine too.

+ # 2022-12-16
+ Disconnected Y limit switches from the PSU, and connected straight.
+Using only one switch now.
+If want to use two, you need to connect in series.
+Wires already prepared.

+ Managed to run homing.
+Also started to set up work PC.